cdktf/cdktf-provider-helm/docs/dataHelmTemplate.go.md

 - *Type:* interface{}

 If set, installation process purges chart on fail.

 The wait flag will be set automatically if atomic is used.
+Defaults to `false`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.14.0/docs/data-sources/template#atomic DataHelmTemplate#atomic}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.14.1/docs/data-sources/template#atomic DataHelmTemplate#atomic}

 ---